Featured Article

 1 in 7 New Yorkers go to bed hungry

 In Greater New York, The Salvation Army is on the front lines of addressing the pressing issue of food insecurity.
 Through a multifaceted approach, we strive to combat hunger and provide essential support to our communities.
-In the year 2022 alone, we proudly served 5.5 million meals to children and adults, a testament to our commitment to alleviating hunger in the region.
-However, the challenges have only intensified since, with the demand for our services sharply on the rise.
+The challenges continue to grow with the demand for our services on the rise.
 All of our community centers offer a combination of soup kitchen and food pantry programs.
 Please visit your nearest community center for food assistance.

 Let's put an end to hunger and food insecurity.